DR. JOHN’S VIEW

 A simple shift in spending can drastically improve a family’s health.
 You don’t need any increase in income to make these changes – just the mindset to do it.

 BACK TO ECZEMA

 Returning to the topic at hand, we know more than half of families spend more than $1000 per year on eczema treatments, and this number is likely underestimated.
 But given that the current eczema treatments don’t address the root cause of autoimmune dysfunction, this becomes an annual cost.
 And remember, over 20% of eczema sufferers will carry eczema into adulthood.
-Thus for the child with eczema who becomes a 20 year old with eczema, the cost is over $200,000.
+Thus for a child with eczema who becomes a 20-year-old with eczema, the cost is over $200,000.

-Compare this to my Eczema Transformation Program – one time cost $697
+Compare this to the investment in my Eczema Transformation Program – Book A Call To Learn More

 What you get:

 - 4 LIVE Zoom Calls per Week with Me and My Eczema Staff!